Even after Fortnite, there's still something essential about the MMOFPS

 I find the sparseness of the rock and vegetation along the fringes of a Planetside 2 objective strangely hypnotic.
 There's something about the way the geometry beneath is "allowed" to be bare, rather than being heavily accented with directional flourishes as in Call Of Duty - it's like the part in Neil Gaiman's Coraline when she walks around the underside of the world.
 I can't get enough of that feeling.
 And then there's the question of sound.
 In spacing out firefights over kilometres, Planetside 2 is saturated with the muffled thud of distant artillery and aerial bombardment, a subliminal thunder that lets you know where the heart of the war is and thus, allows you to avoid it - and to be haunted by it.

 Planetside 2's forever-war premise is very depressing, when you place it against real-life wars that have carried on for decades.
-But I have to admit, I find its emphasis on being a nameless grunt among thousands of cannon fodder calming.
+But I have to admit, I find its emphasis on being a nameless grunt among thousands calming.
 Over the past ten years, the rise of hero shooters and the flourishing of celebrity esports players and streamers has given the FPS a cult of personality, which flies in parallel, I guess, to how social media has taught us all to be self-promoters.

-Planetside 2 lets you "personalise" your soldier with unlockable/buyable cosmetics, but each battle is fundamentally a mass movement that doesn't only require teamwork, but invites you to glory in being interchangeable with other troopers.
+Planetside 2 lets you "personalise" your soldier with unlockable/buyable cosmetics, but each battle is fundamentally a mass movement that doesn't just require teamwork, but invites you to glory in being interchangeable with other troopers.
 Few PlanetSide 2 players can turn the tide of battle by themselves, and the gameworld is a military satire akin to Starship Troopers that treats everybody like cannon fodder.

 Which can be worryingly appealing.
 Sometimes I play PlanetSide 2 out of an active desire to be one of the poor feckless bastards rushing the breach and getting slaughtered, while the CO bellows at me from a hoverjet.
 I might only get to play for 30 seconds at a time, but there's no particular pressure to play well, because I'm just here to grease the wheels of the war machine with my bodily fluids.
 The older I get, and the more jaded I become about online interactions generally (and the more my reflexes deteriorate), the more I like the sound of playing Lance-Corporal Seventh-From-The-Left.